 Many homeowners are choosing to have their windows replaced as their next major home renovation, and for good reason.
-There's simply no other home improvement project that offer the same bang for your buck.
+There's simply no other home improvement project that offers the same bang for your buck.
 In addition to helping you save money on your energy bills, replacement windows can also add value and great visual appeal to your home.
-If you windows are more than 10 years old, chances are that they are needing to be replaced.
+If your windows are more than 10 years old, chances are that they are needing to be replaced.
 This can be due to chipping paint, structural failure, broken seals, or rotting frames.
-Here at CMC we can provide suggestions based on the quality of your current windows.
+Here at CMC, we can provide suggestions based on the quality of your current windows.

 In the case of glass doors, efficiency isn't the only thing you need to keep in mind.
 UV protection is also important.
-Your carpet, paintings, and even you can be harmed by excess UV rays, so it is a good idea to make sure your protected if you get a glass door.
+Your carpet, paintings, and even you can be harmed by excess UV rays, so it is a good idea to make sure you are protected if you get a glass door.

 Resting peacefully between the towns of Kiowa and Franktown, lies the Town of Elizabeth, Colorado.
 The town is a community with agricultural roots and a suburban future.
 Here is everything you need to know about the Town of Elizabeth, Colorado:

-The town of Elizabeth began as a saw mill camp operated by the Weber Brothers in the year 1855.
+The town of Elizabeth began as a sawmill camp operated by the Weber Brothers in the year 1855.
 The camp was built along the bank of Running Creek.
 When the town was incorporated in the year 1890, the town had a population of merely three hundred.
-By the year 1901, the town had many businesses offering general services such as lumber, creamery products etc. At the time of incorporation, the town of Elizabeth had already had an operating post office for eight years.
+By the year 1901, the town had many businesses offering general services such as lumber, creamery products, etc. At the time of incorporation, the town of Elizabeth had already had an operating post office for eight years.

 There is a lot that you can do in the town of Elizabeth, Colorado.
-You can be a part of Elizabeth Stampede Rodeo or watch a musical comedy The Full Monty!
+You can be a part of the Elizabeth Stampede Rodeo or watch a musical comedy The Full Monty!
 If you are a nature lover, their Ecotourism at Alpaca Ranch will be of great interest to you along with the Rancho Alamogordo.
 Even if you just want to spend some time among the beautiful plants, Holly Acres Nursery and Garden Center is a great option!
-If you plan on tasting the legacy of the city in the form of a creamery, Rose’s Creamery is the way to go or better yet, go wine tasting in this beautiful town!
-There are a lot of restored Victorian homes that you can wander among and browse through the antique toys and vintage clothing stores on the Main Street.
+If you plan on tasting the legacy of the city in the form of a creamery, Rose’s Creamery is the way to go, or better yet, go wine tasting in this beautiful town!
+There are a lot of restored Victorian homes that you can wander among and browse through the antique toys and vintage clothing stores on Main Street.
 You can even go hiking or rock climbing near the Castlewood Canyon State Park in the Black Forest.